ubicomplab/rPPG-Toolbox/README.md

 Refer to this [BibTeX](https://github.com/Roni-Lab/MA-rPPG-Video-Toolbox#scroll-citation) for quick inclusion into a `.bib` file.

-# Extending The Toolbox To Multitasking with BigSmall
+# Extending the Toolbox to Multitasking With BigSmall

 We implement [BigSmall](https://girishvn.github.io/BigSmall/) as an example to show how this toolbox may be extended to support physiological multitasking.
 If you use this functionality please cite the following publication:
 * Narayanswamy, G., Liu, Y., Yang, Y., Ma, C., Liu, X., McDuff, D., Patel, S. "BigSmall: Efficient Multi-Task Learning For Physiological Measurements" https://arxiv.org/abs/2303.11573